Decomposer

+Terrestrial decomposers

+In terrestrial environments, decomposition happens mainly in or on soil, and decomposers' activities lead to increased soil fertility.
+The main nutrients plants have to derive from soils are nitrogen, phosphorus, and potassium, and all three have to be available in forms that are accessible to and absorbable by the plants.
+Decomposition is the process of breaking large molecules in dead matter down into smaller molecules that nearby plants are able to take up through their roots.
+Some steps of the process occur via mechanical grinding and churning by things like earthworms and plant roots in a process called bioturbation.
+Further breakdown, beyond those physical means, requires the presence of enzymes.
+The paired processes are akin to what occurs in mammal digestive tracts: food is mechanically ground up by teeth, and then chemically broken down by enzymes.

+A given organism's ability to contribute to decomposition is largely dependent on what enzymes that organism possesses.
+Enzymes for the digestion of molecules like fats, proteins, and starch are widespread and many organisms, from microbes to mammals, have them.
+As a result, those molecules are the first to decompose in the environment.
+Cellulose in dead plants is broken down by cellulase enzymes, which are present in far fewer organisms, and the enzymes needed to digest lignin, a chemically complex molecule in woody trees and shrubs, in fewer still.

 Fungi

 The primary decomposer of litter in many ecosystems is fungi.
 Unlike bacteria, which are unicellular organisms and are decomposers as well, most saprotrophic fungi grow as a branching network of hyphae.
-While bacteria are restricted to growing and feeding on the exposed surfaces of organic matter, fungi can use their hyphae to penetrate larger pieces of organic matter, below the surface.
-Additionally, only wood-decay fungi have evolved the enzymes necessary to decompose lignin, a chemically complex substance found in wood.
-These two factors make fungi the primary decomposers in forests, where litter has high concentrations of lignin and often occurs in large pieces.
+Bacteria are restricted to growing and feeding on the exposed surfaces of organic matter, but fungi can use their hyphae to penetrate larger pieces of organic matter below the surface.
+Additionally, only wood-decay fungi have evolved lignin-modifying enzymes necessary to decompose lignin.
+These two factors make fungi the primary decomposers in forests, where litter has high concentrations of lignin and often occurs in large pieces like fallen trees and branches.
 Fungi decompose organic matter by releasing enzymes to break down the decaying material, after which they absorb the nutrients in the decaying material.
 Hyphae are used to break down matter and absorb nutrients and are also used in reproduction.
-When two compatible fungi hyphae grow close to each other, they will then fuse together for reproduction, and form another fungus.